 Simultaneously Jumpstart made public a list of “Founding Signatories” – philanthropists and foundations that supported the idea of a Child Safety Pledge.
+This group is co-chaired by Samuel Bronfman Foundation executive director Dana Raucher, and Leichtag Foundation executive vice-president Charlene Seidle.
 These funders signaled their willingness to adopt the Pledge once specific language had been crafted, in the hopes that their leadership would effect a sea change in Jewish communal awareness and seriousness about combating child sexual abuse in Jewish organizations.

 In early 2017, Jumpstart convened a working group of experts to craft the Pledge language.
-Representing a range of viewpoints from within the Jewish sphere and beyond, these individuals contributed to the Child Safety Pledge that will be made public in summer 2017.
-The results of the study of camps and schools was published as “Child Safety First: Closing the Gap in Best Practices for Prevention and Response to Sexual Abuse of Minors in Jewish Organizations” – Jumpstart Report Issue 6, Summer 2017.
-The assessments indicated “‘Glaring Gaps’ In Abuse Prevention” as detailed in exclusive coverage in The New York Jewish Week.
+Representing a range of viewpoints from within the Jewish sphere and beyond, these individuals contributed to the Child Safety Pledge text which was completed in late summer 2017.

-In the coming months Jumpstart will host a convening for leaders in the Jewish community to discuss the Pledge, and how our communal organizations can upgrade their safety infrastructure to better prevent and respond to child sexual abuse.
+In the coming months Jumpstart will continue its efforts to encourage funders to adopt the Pledge, and offer support for how our communal organizations can upgrade their safety infrastructure to better prevent and respond to child sexual abuse.